vijayboopathy/book-puppet-fundamentals/manuscript/chapter4-resources_and_manifests.md

 I> ## Providers
 I>
-I> Each resource definition is translated to a actual procedure I> This procedure is platform specific e.g. creating users on I> windows and linux has differs procedures.
+I> Each resource definition is translated to a actual procedure I> which s platform specific e.g. creating users on
+I> windows and linux has differs procedures.
 Puppet detects the I> platform its running on and automatically invokes the I> procedure through providers.

+{pagebreak}

 #### TODO: Anatomy of a Resource